Grand Grimoire: In popular culture

-In its second season, the Fox TV series Sleepy Hollow presents the Grand Grimoire as once owned by occultist John Dee and coveted by an evil warlock named Solomon Kent.
+In its 2014-15 second season, the Fox TV series Sleepy Hollow presents the Grand Grimoire as once owned by occultist John Dee and coveted by an evil warlock named Solomon Kent.
 It became possessed by one of the series' antagonists, Henry Parrish, and helped cause the demise of protagonist Katrina Crane.

-For the 2012 video game Professor Layton vs. Phoenix Wright: Ace Attorney, a book named the Grand Grimoire contains all of the black magic within the town of Labyrinthia, and is used by Phoenix Wright to reveal contradictions and illogic of accusations of witchcraft.

 The killer of Bibaa Henry and Nicole Smallman in Kingsbury, London in 2020, had invoked Lucifuge Rofocale prior to the killings.
 He hoped that by sacrificing their lives to the demon, he would win a lottery.

-American rock music band Coven referenced the hierarchy of demons presented in the Grand Grimoire in their 1969 song "Dignitaries of Hell."
-The song, part of their controversial album Witchcraft Destroys Minds & Reaps Souls, has lyrics that include a brief summary of each demon's respective job in hell.